venus-lang/venus_old/README.md

 # TODO list

-Before V1.0, the project is split into many iterations and TODO task goals are set for each iteration.
+Before version 1.0, the project is split into many iterations (0.x dot versions) and TODO task goals are set for each iteration.
 I'm trying to make each task as clear and practiciable as possible so that with each step finished we get a visible improvement.

-### V0.0 Preparation
+### 0.0 - Preparation

 * Basic Design
   - [x] Read [kotlin docs](http://kotlinlang.org/docs/reference/).